sandraros/envysis/README.md

 # envysis
-Environment Analysis for ABAP Workbench Objects (where-used list, etc.)
+Environment Analysis for ABAP Workbench Objects (what objects are used by a given object)